Dragyn85/PerformanceTestCustomUpdateCalls/README.md

 3. Run it

 Do you have your own test to that u want to creat?
-1. Drag in the PresetUpdateTest
+1. Drag in the PresetUpdateTest from the prefab folder
 2. Create a new gameobjec and add a c# script to be tested, make it inherit TestCase.
 3. Add it to the Factorys "Object to Instanciate.
 4. Add "SpawnedObjectContainer" to target transfrom in the factory.